jerjorg/SymmetryReduceBZ.jl/docs/src/Usage.md

 # User guide

-`IBZ.jl` calculates the irreducible Brillouin zone (IBZ) of a crystal structure in 2D and 3D.
+`ComputeIBZ.jl` calculates the irreducible Brillouin zone (IBZ) of a crystal structure in 2D and 3D.
 It also contains functions related to the symmetry of lattices and lattice reduction.
 Later on, it will be able to calculate high symmetry points and paths within the IBZ.